Received a reminder, final notice or summons?

 If you do not pay the amount you owe within 7 days of the date of issue of the final notice, you may be sent a summons.

-If you do not make full payment when you are sent a summons, we will ask the the Magistrates Court to grant a Liability Order which will incur court costs of £55.00..
+If you do not make full payment when you are sent a summons, we will ask the Magistrates Court to grant a Liability Order which will incur court costs of £55.00..
 The date of the hearing will be on the summons.
 Payment must have been received on your Business Rate Account prior to the date of the hearing for the Liability Order application to cease.

-What to do if you cannot pay the Final Notice
+What to do if you cannot pay the final notice

 - Please check if you are entitled to receive any Reduction or Relief.
 This may not prevent a summons being issued, but it could reduce the amount to be paid, making it easier for you to manage payments.